-Part of the fun of trying new snacks from different parts of the world is having the chance to learn about new cultures.
-Every snack comes with a backstory and its own journey, as do the people who make them.
+An information booklet is part of the fun of trying new snacks from different parts of the world is having the chance to learn about new cultures.
+Every snack comes with a backstory and its journey, as do the people who make them.

-When you subscribe to a Japanese snack subscription box, it is the perfect opportunity to dive a bit deeper into Japanese culture while enjoying delicious food.
-To enrich your snacking, two of the biggest authentic Japanese snack boxes out there, Sakuraco and Bokksu contain handy culture guides that can give you a behind the scenes look into your snacks.
+Whenever you subscribe to a Japanese snack subscription box, you take a deep dive into the food and culture.
+To enrich your snacking, two of the biggest authentic Japanese snack boxes out there, Sakuraco and Bokksu contain handy culture guides that can give you a behind-the-scenes look into your snacks.

 Both Bokksu and Sakuraco focus on longer snack and culture guides than many other snack boxes in the market.
 Bokksu and Sakuraco’s guide features 24 pages, leaving both ample space for information.

-Both have a pretty powerful visual impact, but each takes their own unique stance on the medium of creating a guide.
+Both have a pretty powerful visual impact, but each takes its unique stance on the medium of creating a guide.

 Curious about trying Japanese traditional sweets found in Sakuraco boxes yourself?
 Sakuraco sends traditional Japanese snacks, tea and home goods, and a handy information booklet straight to your door every month.

 Bokksu also highlights what is appropriate for vegetarians or not.
-In the November 2021 box culture guide, Bokksu highlighted 5 out of their 12 unique snacks* as being vegetarian friendly, whereas Sakuraco highlighted 15 out of their 16 unique snacks* as being vegetarian friendly.
+In their November 2021 box culture guide, Bokksu highlighted five out of their 12 unique snacks* as being vegetarian-friendly.
+On the other hand, Sakuraco highlighted 15 out of their 16 unique snacks* as being vegetarian-friendly.

 *Each box contains doubles of some items, or in the case of Sakuraco, one of the 20 guaranteed items is a piece of tableware.

 In every month’s snack and culture guide, Sakuraco highlights the backstory of one or two makers every month.
 Why?
-Because we feel that giving our makers a platform on the world stage to shine and helping them to tell their stories is our job, and that it enriches their snacks at the same time.
-We feel this also helps our Subscribers really delve deeper into the world of Japanese snacks.
+Because we feel that giving our makers a platform on the world stage to tell their stories is our job.
+We feel this also helps our subscribers delve deeper into the world of Japanese snacks.
 Bokksu did not include any deep dives into their maker’s stories in their November 2021 culture guide.

 Articles and Additional Info

 In the November 2021 booklet, the deep dives include an exploration of Kumamoto Castle and the backstory behind Kuri and Imo, two traditionally Japanese fall flavors.
-Bokksu’s November 2021 contains 1 article about a Fall flavor, making it less jam packed full of information.
+Bokksu’s November 2021 contains one article about a Fall flavor, making it less jam-packed and full of information.